 In New Smyrna Beach, you do have the ability to ride every single day of the year.

 Enjoy top-notch barrels and swells that allow you to surf left or right.
+New Smyrna is a great also a great small beach town in Florida.

 2. Outer Banks, North Carolina